- Pain in the fold where the leg joins the body

 Self Treatment Massage Techniques For Pectineus Groin Injuries

 Do you know that small knots and other dysfunction the pectineus muscle can contribute to groin and pelvic pain?

 Groin and pelvic pain can be debilitating.
 If you have unresolved pain I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have unresolved groin and pelvis pain you may want to learn about the trigger point in the pectineus muscle as well as other thigh and hip muscles to help you resolve your pain.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.